Christ sits on the right hand of God?

 Isa 48:13 Mine hand also hath laid the foundation of the earth, and my right hand hath spanned the heavens: when I call unto them, they stand up together.

-Rev 4:11 Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.
+Rev 4:11 Thou art worthy O Yahweh, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.

-Holy, holy, holy, Lord God Almighty, which was, and is, and is to come (Rev 4:8).
-Compare this verse with Isa 9:6, where Yahshua is described as the Mighty God.
+Holy, holy, holy, Yahweh, Oh Yahweh Almighty, which was, and is, and is to come (Rev 4:8).
+Compare this verse with Isa 9:6, where Yahshua (the Savior) is declared to be the Mighty Yahweh.

-Rev 1:8 I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty.
+Rev 1:8 I am Alpha and Omega, the beginning and the ending, saith Yahweh, which is, and which was, and which is to come, the Almighty.

-Yahshua, our Messiah said “you shall see the Son of man sitting gloriously as the right hand of power”(Mark 14:61-62).
+Yahshua, (the Savior) said “you shall see the Son of man sitting gloriously as the right hand of power”(Mark 14:61-62).

 Mark 16:19 So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God.

-The words sat on, in the verse above are translated incorrectly.
-In cannot be said, that our Lord sat on the right hand of God; this is to suggest that we are talking about two separate Gods.
+The words sat on, as well as Lord, in the verse above are translated incorrectly.
+In cannot be said, that Yahweh sat on the right hand of Yahweh; this is to suggest that we are talking about two separate Gods.

-Yahshua does not sit at the right hand of God, He is the right hand or power of God.
+Yahshua (the Savior) does not sit at the right hand of God, He is however, the right hand or power of Yahweh.